lscharck/chrysalis/kinematics/README.md

+# SEE MODEL
-# Kinematics
+## Kinematics

-Code related to rotation kinematics
+Code related to rotation kinematics.
+Please see model for the updated version.

 ## Define Initial Euler Angels
 The initial Euler angles of the body in 3d space will be represented as a 3-2-1